 -My next concert

--You're like looking for somebody to make the drive to Buffalo for the Guns n' Roses concert this summer
+- You're looking for somebody to make the drive with you to Buffalo for the Guns n' Roses concert this summer

 - You're not so intellectually devoid that you actually believe any of "president" Trump's bullshit